What’s Next: Integrative Learning for Professional and Civic Preparation

 At a university as large as the University of Central Florida there are nearly limitless opportunities: to gain important knowledge and skills in your general education classes, to choose a major that you are passionate about, to get involved in research, service projects, internships, campus clubs and organizations, to build meaningful relationships, and more.

-The ability to develop skills across multiple experiences and to adapt those skills to new problem-solving contexts is called integrative learning, and that’s what UCF’s What’s Next initiative is all about.
+The ability to develop skills across multiple experiences and to adapt those skills to new problem-solving contexts is called integrative learning, and that’s what UCF’s What’s Next (2016–2021) initiative was all about.

-The initiative has three main components, plan, connect, and reflect, that help students explore the resources that are available to help them prepare for what’s next.
+The initiative had three main components, plan, connect, and reflect, that helped students explore the resources that are available to help them prepare for what’s next.

 The Office of the Quality Enhancement Plan: